 Every year there are new subtle differences employers need to anticipate within the Fair Credit Reporting Act and the Equal Employment Opportunity Commission.
 For example, new Ban the Box legislation at the local level and the use and access of criminal history reports seem to be changing by the day.
 Employers have to adjust to the new Salary History Bans, meaning employers can’t use any previous salary information to set compensation – even if the applicant discloses it themselves.

-Employers will simply have to adjust to these ever-changing screening laws.
-The only way for businesses to remain compliant is to enlist an expert in the industry to help guide you through the ever-changing legal landscape.
+Employers will have to adjust to these ever-changing screening laws.
+The only way for businesses to remain compliant is to enlist an expert in the industry, like Barada Associates, to help guide you through the ever-changing legal landscape.

 Trend #2: The job market will continue to be candidate-friendly, making background screening steps more important than ever